 EZ Guarantee Loans are offered through the USDA and are an excellent resource for small farms that want simple loans.

-The maximum loan amount for this loan is $100,000 and has a term of up to 40 years.
+The maximum loan amount for this loan is $100,000, with a term of up to 40 years.

 A farm ownership loan allows farmers to purchase land for a farm or enlarge an existing farm or ranch.
 It can also help farmers fix up or build a building on their farm or ranch, pay for water and soil protection and conservation, and even cover closing costs.